The Role of Deep Learning Regularizations on Actors in Offline RL: Introduction

 The primary motivation behind regularization is to prevent model overfitting given a finite amount of available data.
 In online RL, the issue of overfitting does not occur explicitly, resulting in a limited body of work focused on this area, with most investigations centering on value function estimators \citep{kumar2020conservative, kostrikov2021offline, an2021uncertainty}.
 In practice, applying regularization techniques to online RL often does not yield significant benefits.
 However, in the offline RL setting, the goal is to learn an optimal policy using a fixed dataset collected by other agents.
 This distinction makes offline RL conceptually more aligned with the use of regularization techniques.
 Furthermore, a recent study by \citet{park2024value} highlights that the actor networks are a critical bottleneck for the performance of offline RL algorithms.
 We hypothesize that common DL regularization techniques may alleviate this issue.

 Motivated by the above considerations, this work aims to evaluate whether DL regularization techniques offer benefits when applied to actor networks in the continuous deep offline RL setting.
-Drawing inspiration from \citet{park2024value} and \citet{tarasov2024corl}, we select the D4RL benchmark \citep{fu2020d4rl} and utilize the ReBRAC \citep{tarasov2023revisiting} and IQL \citep{kostrikov2021offline} algorithms for our experiments.
+Drawing inspiration from \citet{park2024value} and \citet{tarasov2024corl}, we select the D4RL benchmark \citep{fu2020d4rl} and utilize the ReBRAC \citep{tarasov2024revisiting} and IQL \citep{kostrikov2021offline} algorithms for our experiments.

-The questions that we seek answers to in this work are as follows: \begin{itemize} \item Are DL regularization techniques beneficial for offline RL?
-Answering this question, we reduce the existing gap in the application of various regularizations to RL. \item How can different regularization techniques be effectively combined?
-It is known that in RL, a combination of multiple tricks might lead to further performance boost \citep{hessel2018rainbow, hessel2021muesli, tarasov2023revisiting}. \item Do regularizations improve policy generalization?
+In this work, we aim to answer the following questions: \begin{itemize} \item Are DL regularization techniques beneficial for offline RL?
+By answering this question, we reduce the existing gap in the application of various regularizations to RL. \item How can different regularization techniques be effectively combined?
+It is known that in RL, a combination of multiple tricks might lead to further performance boost \citep{hessel2018rainbow, hessel2021muesli, tarasov2024revisiting}. \item Do regularizations improve policy generalization?
 Actor generalization was claimed to be one of the core bottlenecks that should be eliminated in offline RL \citep{park2024value}.
 Regularizations may potentially help with this issue. \item How sensitive are different techniques to their hyperparameter choices?
 RL is known for being extremely sensitive to the choice of hyperparameters \citep{eimer2023hyperparameters}, so we address this question in our study. \item What changes occur within actor networks when regularizations are applied?
 We wish to understand whether the performance improvements can be explained by interpretable changes inside networks. \end{itemize}